More than 3 years to amortize your purchase

 The AMD Radeon RX 6900 XT is the worst case scenario, although don’t expect the story to be very different with other GPUs.
 In Nvidia, the graphics GeForce RTX 3080 Ti or GeForce RTX 3090 They follow him very closely in this particular ranking, requiring among 36-37 months to recover the investment.

-On the opposite side, the best possible investment is, lo and behold, a low-end gaming GPU like the GeForce GTX 1660 or GTX 1660, yes, the investment is recovered after 28 months of mining, so it is also not tempting to continue buying these GPUs to expand the extraction of cryptocurrencies.
+On the opposite side, the best possible investment is, lo and behold, a low-end gaming GPU like the GeForce GTX 1660 or GTX 1660yes, the investment is recovered after 28 months of miningso it is also not tempting to continue buying these GPUs to expand the mining of cryptocurrencies.

 via: hardwaretimes